zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 ## Primary

 Debug SLPI "going silent" after some period of time
-- Create a heartbeat task in slpi_proc to send out a periodic hello world message
 - Need a full meta build to run crash analysis portal (QCAP)
-- Try to get gdb going to SLPI
+- Try to get lldb going to SLPI?
+Seems like it isn't supported.

 ## Secondary

 GPS driver via QUP18

 Logging bringup

+Dataman bringup

 Run with MAV_BROADCAST 0 and implement mavlink proxy
    * So we can direct the drone to a specific GCS